mattsmeby1/RepData_PeerAssessment1/RepResAssignment1.Rmd

 ---
 ## <u> Before We Begin... </u>

+As stated in the assignment description, "this assignment makes use of data from a personal activity monitoring device.
+This device collects data at 5 minute intervals through out the day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and includes the number of steps taken in 5 minute intervals each day".

 ### Loading the packages

 For this assignment we will need the "knitr", "dplyr", "lubridate" and "ggplot2" packages: